abdur-rahman54/Docker/jupyter-notebook/README.md

 # Jupyter Notebook Docker Image

 This repository contains a Dockerfile for building a Docker image that runs Jupyter Notebook.
-The image is based on the `Python 3.11 slim` variant to keep it lightweight and efficient.
+The image is based on the `Python 3.11 alpine` variant to keep it lightweight and efficient.
 It includes Jupyter Notebook and all necessary dependencies, ensuring a streamlined setup for data science and development work.
 The Dockerfile follows best practices for security and maintainability, including running the notebook as a non-root user and minimizing the number of layers in the image.

 ## Table of Contents